liorfranko/aws-cli-mcp/README.md

   { "resources": [ ... ] }
   ```
 - **Description:**
   Returns a list of all AWS resources in the specified region that are discoverable via the Resource Groups Tagging API.
 Useful for inventory, auditing, and automation workflows.
+Region can be set per session.

 ## 🚀 Quick Start